Data arrays

 struct mts_array_t

 mts_array_t manages n-dimensional arrays used as data in a block or tensor map.
-The array itself if opaque to this library and can come from multiple sources: Rust program, a C/C++ program, a Fortran program, Python with numpy or torch.
+The array itself is opaque to this library and can come from multiple sources: Rust program, a C/C++ program, a Fortran program, Python with numpy or torch.
 The data does not have to live on CPU, or even on the same machine where this code is executed.

 This struct contains a C-compatible manual implementation of a virtual table (vtable, i.e. trait in Rust, pure virtual class in C++); allowing manipulation of the array in an opaque way.